JetBrains/teamcity-recipes/src/aws/install-aws-cli/README.md

 # jetbrains/install-aws-cli

-Installs the AWS Command Line Interface (CLI) on the agent, allowing subsequent build steps to call the “aws” command.
+Installs the AWS Command Line Interface (CLI) on the agent.
+The path to the installed CLI is available via the 'OUTPUT_AWS_CLI_PATH' environment variable.

 ## Inputs